netheril96/StaticJSON/docs/user_guide/definition_file_syntax.md

 * **name**.
 The unqualified name of the class.
 * **namespace**. (optional).
 The full namespace of this class, such as `mycompany::data` or `::mycompany::data`.
 When not set, the class is put in the global namespace.
 * **parse_mode** (optional). "strict" or otherwise, default "".
 When set to strict, any unrecognized JSON key will cause an `UnknownFieldError`.
 Otherwise they are simply ignored.
 The default is ignoring, so that you can upgrade your protocol by appending new fields without affecting old applications.
+* **no_duplicates** (optional).
+When true, an error is raised if any duplicate field is encountered.
+Otherwise the last occurrence will be retained.
 * **constructor_code**. (optional).
 Arbitrary C++ code to execute in the constructor, useful if you need to perform initialization that cannot be done with the `default` option.
 * **comment** (optional).
 Ignored.
 * **members**.
 An array of member definitions.